hamishwillee/minimal_gitbook_test/en/messages/common.md

    </a>
    )
   </h2>
   <p class="description">Report status of a command.
-Includes feedback wether the command was executed.</p>
+Includes feedback whether the command was executed.</p>
   <table class="sortable">
    <thead>
     <tr>